 This page provides helpful links and content gathered from social media as well as tips from clan members accumulated in clan chat over the last years about Golf Clash.
 Clan Wingnaprayer members can use in-app clan chat to request help, ask questions, give advice, and show certain shots.
+They can also join our clan Facebook group Clan Wingnaoprayer.

 A short PDF file (Golf Clash guide) explains parts of the Golf Clash user interface for the two main screens.
 This is especially useful when you first start playing the Golf Clash game to view it along with your game device.
 View this short PDF guide (once downloaded, opens in a separate window).